mansengstedt/spring-ai-llms/README.md

 * POST /chat/internal chat with internal LLMs using Ollama
 * POST /chat/docker chat with docker LLMs using Docker
 * POST /chat/openai chat with external LLMs using OpenAI
+* POST /chat/anthropic chat with external LLMs using Anthropic
 * POST /chat/combine chat with all LLMs and combine answers
 * GET /chat/request/{requestId} get request and responses from given requestId
 * GET /chat/chat/{chatId} get chat by chatId